 It’s no cakewalk to earn $300 in bonus cash back each year with the Discover it Cash Back card.
 The first hurdle is remembering to activate your bonus categories.
 Not all cardholders do.

 Beyond that, Discover doesn’t always serve up categories that align with your spending habits.
 Even if you’d like to max out your bonus cash back in a particular quarter, you can have a tough time scrounging up the requisite spending.

 On the other hand, Discover’s bonus categories encourage smarter, less wasteful spending.
 Each time you substitute a frivolous nonbonus transaction for a bonus category purchase you need to make, that counts as a victory for your budget.

-Read our Discover it Card Review for more details on this card.
+Read our Discover it Cash Back Card review for more details on this card.